goth-coder/tech-challenge1-g27/README.md

 Basic welcome route.

 ### `POST /download`
-Triggers the download of files from EMBRAPA.
+🔽 Triggers the download of all available `.csv` files from EMBRAPA's Vitibrasil portal.

+- ✅ Saves the files locally in the `embrapa_files/` folder
+- 🧾 Logs metadata into a PostgreSQL database

+### `GET /files`
+📂 Lists all files currently saved in the `embrapa_files/` directory.

+### `GET /files/{filename}`
+📥 Downloads a specific file from local storage.

+- 🔍 Returns `404` if the file is not found.

+### `GET /filesdb`
+🧾 Lists metadata of all downloaded files, as stored in the database.

+- 📌 Sorted by download time (most recent first)

+### `GET /health`
+⚙️ Optional health check (if exposed) to verify if the database connection is operational.
 ---

 ## 🧪 Coming Soon

 - [X] Endpoint to list available files
+- [X] Integration with Postgres database
-- [ ] Integration with Postgres database
+- [ ] Integration with task scheduling or Celery for automatic updates

 ---